zama-ai/concrete/README.md

 ## Concrete crates

-Concrete is implemented using the [Rust Programming language](https://www.rust-lang.org/), which allows very, yet very secure implementations.
+Concrete is implemented using the [Rust Programming language](https://www.rust-lang.org/), which allows very fast, yet very secure implementations.

 The ecosystem is composed of several crates (packages in the Rust language):